The S-Hamiltonian Cycle Problem: Variants

-We now show the more interesting backwards direction.
+We now show the more interesting backward direction.
 Suppose $H$ has a \Hpath[2] $Q$.
 Because $d_4$ and $d_4'$ only have one vertex at distance 2 (resp., $d_0$ and $d_0'$), they must be the endpoints of $Q$.
 Without loss of generality, up to reversing $Q$, suppose $d_4$ is the start and $d_4'$ is the end.
 From $d_4$ we must go to $d_0$ and now we have the possibility of going out of $D$.
-If we exit $D$, then the vertices $d_1,d_2,d_3$ of $D$ are not yet visited, and the only original vertex of $G$ to which they are connected by a walk of length $2$ is~$\alpha$.
+If we do, then the vertices $d_1,d_2,d_3$ of $D$ are not yet visited, and the only vertex of $G$ to which they are connected by a walk of length $2$ is~$\alpha$.
 This means we can only enter $D$ again by using $\alpha$ which prevents us from going out afterwards and implies that we cannot reach $d_4'$ which must be at the end of $Q$.
-For this reason, when we are at $d_0$, we must go to another vertex of~$D$ which is not yet visited, namely, $d_1$, $d_2$, or $d_3$.
-We will now eventually leave $D$ and it will necessarily be via $\alpha$ (after having visited all vertices of~$D$) and we will not re-enter $D$ again afterwards.
+For this reason, we need to visit all vertices of \(D\) before going to \(\alpha\).
+We will now eventually leave $D$ and it will necessarily be via $\alpha$ and we will not re-enter $D$ again afterwards.
 By a symmetric reasoning, we can only take vertices of $D'$ after $\beta$ and all vertices of $D'$ must be after $\beta$.

 In summary, we have shown that $Q$ is composed of three $\{2\}$-paths: \begin{itemize} \item One from $d_4$ to $\alpha$ by taking only vertices of $D$; \item one from $\alpha$ to $\beta$ by taking only vertices of $G$; \item and one from $\beta$ to $d_4'$ by taking only vertices of $D'$. \end{itemize} Then by removing the vertices before $\alpha$ and those after $\beta$ we get a \Hpath[2] from $\alpha$ to $\beta$ in~$G$.